 Data-driven insights visualized on floor plans and dashboards are essential not only to right-size the office footprint and optimize its configuration, but also to successfully plan agile workplace services in a changing office environment.
 Workflow-based software streamlines the process with statuses and alerts, best practices, and SLAs.
 Adding sensor information allows you to make the process more dynamic, enabling FM teams to act on information as it happens.

-This blog post is an excerpt of the June 2022 white paper on Transformative Workplace Management
+This blog post on workplace transformation is an excerpt from the June 2022 white paper on Transformative Workplace Management